 [Name in credits.]
 Ladies and gentlemen … Mrs. Loretta Doyle.

 Loretta Lynn is an American country singer-songwriter with a career that spans five decades.
 In her concert performances, she was traditionally introduced by an offstage announcer who said, somewhat solemnly, “Ladies and gentlemen … Miss Loretta Lynn.”

 [Sung.]
 I was warned as a child …

-A line from the song “The Woman in the Moon” from the musical A Star Is Born.
+A line from the song “The Woman in the Moon,” from the musical A Star Is Born.
 Sample lyrics: “I was warned as a child of thirteen/Not to act too strong/Try to look like you belong but don’t push, girl/Save your time and trouble/Don't misbehave.”
 This is also possibly a riff on Loretta Lynn’s (see previous note) youthful marriage: though biographies now state that she was married at age fifteen, earlier accounts of her life say she wed when she was just thirteen years old.